- Premium Efficiency IE3 motors for greater energy savings

 Installation of submersible sewage pumps gives substantial energy savingsThe village Sluis in the Netherlands is a popular touristic attraction and therefore the municipality cannot afford any blockages in the wastewater transportations.
 The installation of Sulzer submersible sewage pumps gave substantial energy savings.

-Proven expertise in dewatering pumps rentalNeptune is specialized in the rental and sale of pumping equipment for clean water and wastewater.
-Its rental fleet includes 90% dewatering pumps and 10% sewage pumps.
-Sulzer as a partner provides proven solutions in wastewater and dewatering.
+Proven expertise in dewatering pumps rentalNeptune is a company specialized in the rental and sale of pumping equipment for clean water, wastewater and water loaded to industry, construction and communities.
+Its rental fleet includes 90% of dewatering pumps and 10% of sewage pumps.
+Neptune has already trusted Sulzer as a supplier for many years and has ordered several dewatering and sewage pumps.

 Sulzer’s submersible sewage pump offers unmatched blockage resistanceKaimai Valley Services in New Zealand had a pump station that was blocked with soft solids, rags, etc. on average 1-2 times per week.
 The pump was replaced by a Sulzer submersible sewage pump type ABS XFP and the blockages stopped.